carbonext-tech/api-b2b-docs/docs/getting-started.md

 ## Authorization

-Before making our first request, we need an authorization `token` that we receive through the following endpoint passing our `client_id` and `client_secret` in the body of the request in `urlencode` format.
+Before making our first request, we need an authorization `token` that we receive through the following endpoint sending our `client_id` and `client_secret` in the body of the request in `urlencode` format.

 ### Example Request